Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/wrcs.md

 delivery, the actual range can be as high as 99,900'.

 The Rg control should not be set to the same value as the target range control.
-Otherwise, the bomb rack delay may may relase late, or not at all.
+Otherwise, the bomb rack delay may may release late, or not at all.

 ## Release Advance Control